 Thus, there is different treatment under the model probate code promoted by the UPC and the existing common law of many jurisdictions in the treatment of disinherited heirs, intestate distribution, and negative wills.
 Because of the great variance in the law’s treatment of these tricky situations, it is a good idea to follow the decisions of our sister states in order to predict how the law might progress in its treatment of this unique situation.
 One such case was recently published by the Supreme Court of North Dakota in In re Estate of Samuelson, 757 N.W.2d 44 (N.D.
 2008).

-Estate of Samuleson involved the Last Will and Testament of Ernest Samuelson.
+Estate of Samuelson involved the Last Will and Testament of Ernest Samuelson.
 Paragraph IV stated: “I give, devise, and bequeath all the rest, residue and remainder of my estate to my mother, Hulda Samuelson.”
-Paragraph V provided: “I have intentionally failed to provide for my half sister, Eleanor West.”
+Paragraph V provided: “I have intentionally failed to provide for my half-sister, Eleanor West.”

 Following the commencing of probate proceedings, Amanda West and Robin West asserted that Ernest Samuelson died intestate; therefore, they were entitled to the residue of Ernest Samuelson’s estate, through intestacy law.